A 25-Year Quest to Craft Unique, World-Class, Willamette Valley Wines

 Outside of our home in Riaucourt in the Champagne region, 1994

-After 3 years of escapades in France, we returned to Chicago.
+After 3 years in France, we returned to Chicago.

 While Susan became an entrepreneur, Danny worked for Heritage Wine Cellars, a premier wine importer and distributor, rising in the ranks from Sales Rep to Vice-President.
 His work took him not only throughout Chicagoland but around the world, learning about the viticulture and winemaking practices of wine regions, both famous and far-flung.